tsugiproject/tsugi/README.md

 TSUGI - A Framework for Building Interoperable Learning Tools
 =============================================================

-Tsugi is a multi-tennant scalable LTI library and tool hosting environment.
+Tsugi is a multi-tenant scalable LTI library and tool hosting environment.
 It is intended to make it more tractable to implement the Application Store that we will need for the [
 Next Generation Digital Learning Environment](http://www.ngdle.org).